a-b-street/abstreet/docs/dev.md

 - `abstutil`: a grab-bag of IO helpers, timing and logging utilities, etc
 - `geom`: types for GPS and map-space points, lines, angles, polylines, polygons, circles, durations, speeds
-- `tests`: a custom test runner and some (ehem broken) tests using it

 ## Example guide for implementing a new feature